Reuben-Percival/parut/README.md

 ## 🔒 Security

 When installing AUR packages, Parut will show you the PKGBUILD for review before proceeding. **Always review PKGBUILDs** for potentially malicious content before installation.
+DO NOT INSTALL STUFF THAT IS TO GOOD TO BE TRUE AKA firefox-patched-ultrafps

 ## 🤝 Contributing